How Do Mortgage Rates Affect Real Estate?

 How Does Mortgage Interest Affect Home Sellers?

 If you are selling your home and not looking to reinvest into another home, you may feel insulated from the effects of interest rates.
 That is simply not the case.
 For every home seller there must be a home buyer.
 Every home buyer has a budget and a level of expectation of what they will receive in their new home.
-If interest rates rise, a home purchaser can now afford to spend less on the price of their new home (since more money is being spent on interest).
-When interest rates move up or down it puts potential home buyers in different categories of homes.
+If interest rates rise, a home purchaser now has less to spend on the price of their new home (since more money is being spent on interest).
+When interest rates move up or down it puts potential home buyers in different categories of homes for sale.
 If rates were to go up substantially, it’s very possible that you will now have fewer potential homebuyers that can afford the home you are putting on the market.
-This in turn forces you to lower the price of your home to get it sold.
+This in turn forces you to lower the price of your home in order to get it sold.

 What Should I Take From This?

-Right now, we are still experienceing historicly low interest rates.
+Right now, the interest rates are still relatively low (historically speaking).
+But experts are expecting mortgage rates to continue to rise.
 Many very smart people expect that rates will rise in the immediate future.
-If you have any plans on buying a new home in or even selling a home in Hood County, it is strongly recomended that you use the low mortgage costs to your advantage!
+If you have any plans on buying a new home or even selling a home in Hood County, it is strongly recommended that you use the low mortgage costs to your advantage!